Static line: Design and use

 A static line is a cord attached at one end to the aircraft and at the other end to the top of the jumper's "D-Bag" (deployment bag, into which the canopy is packed).
 The parachutist's fall from the aircraft causes the static line to become taut, this then pulls the D-Bag out of the container on the jumper's back.
 The static line and D-Bag stay with the aircraft as the jumper leaves, and are pulled back into the aircraft by the dispatcher.
 Now free of its D-Bag, the canopy is allowed to inflate as the jumper continues to fall.
-Effectively, the jumper drags the parachute behind him, causing the upward-rushing wind to force open and inflate the canopy.
+Effectively, the parachute is dragged behind the jumper, causing the upward-rushing wind to force open and inflate the canopy.
 The canopy should inflate and begin supporting the jumper within four seconds.
 In the unlikely event of a malfunction, students are taught how to cut away the main canopy and deploy the reserve chute.
 The aim of static line progression is to train students to maintain the correct, stable body position upon exiting the aircraft, and to teach how to deploy the canopy via the pilot chute mechanism.

 As mentioned above the parachutist must adopt and maintain a stable body position throughout deployment to minimize the chances of a parachute malfunction.
 This method of parachute deployment is commonly used in several ways: